Martchus/syncthingtray/README.md

 /usr/share/kservices5/syncthingfileitemaction.desktop
 ```

-The directory the `*.so` file needs to be installed to seems to differ from distribution to
+The directory where the `*.so` file needs to be installed to, seems to differ from distribution to
 distribution.
 The right directory for your distribution can be queried from qmake using
 `qmake-qt5 -query QT_INSTALL_PLUGINS`.
 In doubt, just look where other Qt plugins are stored.

-Actually the build system should be able to do that query automatically.
+Actually, the build system should be able to do that query automatically.
 It is also possible to
 specify the directory manually, e.g. for Tumbleweed one would add
 `-DQT_PLUGIN_DIR=/usr/lib64/qt5/plugins` to the CMake arguments.